bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    Project version after conversion

-Axon Ivy can convert your old projects automatically to the newest project format for you.
-During this process, all existing artifacts will be converted (if necessary) so as to work with the new Axon Ivy version, and any missing but required artifacts will be added.
+|axon-ivy| can convert your old projects automatically to the newest
+project format for you.
+During this process, all existing artifacts will be converted (if necessary) so as to work with the new |axon-ivy| version, and any missing but required artifacts will be added.

-To run the project conversion, select the project's node in the Axon Ivy project view and right click to bring up the context menu.
+To run the project conversion, select the project's node in the |axon-ivy|
+project view and right click to bring up the context menu.
 Select *Convert Project* to initiate the conversion.
 A log screen will appear that documents the conversion process (this log is also saved in the